“From my first fight I started to run away.”

 It wasn’t long after the Kilrain victory that “The Black Prince,” Peter Jackson, began his tour of San Francisco, which soon lead to some bad blood between he and Corbett.
 Naturally, their animosity towards one another manifested itself in a $10,000 prizefight held in the California Athletic Club in San Francisco.
 And there was no doubt, this would be Corbett’s toughest test to date.

-Despite claiming he could “lick any son-of-a-bitch in the house,” the widely recognized world heavyweight champion John L. Sullivan had denied Jackson a shot at the title because he happened to be black.
+Despite claiming he could “lick any son-of-a-bitch in the house,” the widely recognized world heavyweight champion John L. Sullivan had denied Jackson a title shot because he happened to be black.
 Regardless of whether Sullivan was just sticking to his racist principles or was running scared, very few doubted the fact that Jackson was one of the best fighters in the world, having dominated most of his competition in the US, Australia, and England.
 Thus, Corbett was the underdog, but he exuded nothing but confidence right up to the opening bell.
 In fact, “Gentleman Jim” went so far as to deny Jackson his wish to enter the ring second, angering “The Black Prince” and likely giving Corbett the psychological edge before the first bell even sounded.

-The 25th round proved pivotal as “Gentleman Jim”, who was nearly out from a right hand by Jackson, managed to drive the larger man to the ropes with a barrage of punches that Jackson had no answer to.
+The 25th round proved pivotal as Corbett, who was nearly out from a right hand by Jackson, managed to drive the larger man to the ropes with a barrage of punches that Jackson had no answer to.
 But but from that point on both fighters were simply too exhausted to exchange and in the 61st round the referee ended the contest and declared it a draw.
-Despite not securing the win, Corbett earned the respect of the boxing world by battling to a stalemate one of the most revered fighters in the division.
+Despite not securing the win, Corbett earned the respect of the boxing world by battling to a stalemate one of the most revered fighters in the game.

 Corbett used the early rounds to get acquainted with the champion’s rough-house tactics and aggressive approach, his footwork and head movement keeping himself out of harm’s way.
 In the third, Corbett made his first major statement of the fight when he jarred Sullivan with a straight left that broke the champion’s nose.
 For the next 17 rounds, Corbett was the matador to Sullivan’s bull-like style as he effectively side-stepped and countered the aggressive champion.
 Then, in round 21, Corbett feinted Sullivan out of position and landed a left hook which had “The Boston Strong Boy” in a daze.
 The challenger immediately took the fight to Sullivan and drove the champion to his knees.
 Sullivan got up, but before long Corbett put him down again, this time flat on his face.
 Ten seconds later, James J. Corbett was crowned the heavyweight champion of the world.

-Corbett was not the most active heavyweight champion in history, just fighting twice in the four years he held the crown.
+Corbett was not the most active champion in history, fighting just twice in the four years he held the crown.
 Despite an impressive third round knockout of Charley Mitchell in Jacksonville, Florida, Corbett’s title reign was best remembered for the famous solar plexus punch that Bob Fitzsimmons used to dethrone him in Carson City, Nevada.
 Corbett desperately tried to get to his feet but was counted out while fully cognizant.
 It was a tough situation for a proud pugilist to be in, no longer champion of the world but conscious enough to feel the pain and humiliation as Fitzsimmons celebrated nearby.
 Corbett in fact accosted “Speckled Bob” and demanded a rematch, telling the new champion that he would have to face him again or “I’ll lick you every time I meet you on the street.”
 To which Fitzsimmons coolly replied, “If you ever hit me, I’ll shoot you.”
 The threat effectively closed the book on their rivalry.

 But perhaps Corbett’s greatest contribution to boxing was the way he helped transform the sport from one of savage spectacle to something more nuanced and technical.
-His cerebral approach and attention to tactics and skill elevated boxing and made him a significant influence on future generations with the likes of Gene Tunney, Jack Johnson, Benny Leonard, Sugar Ray Robinson and Muhammad Ali all later paying tribute to the ring smarts of “Gentleman Jim.”
-Indeed, one is tempted to argue that it’s the artists of the ring who leave the deepest and most lasting imprint on boxing and Corbett was certainly one of pugilism’s first true artists. — Alden Chodash
+His cerebral approach and attention to tactics and skill elevated boxing and made him a significant influence on future generations, with the likes of Gene Tunney, Jack Johnson, Benny Leonard, Sugar Ray Robinson and Muhammad Ali all paying tribute to the ring smarts of “Gentleman Jim.”
+Indeed, one is tempted to argue that it’s the artists of the ring who leave the deepest and most lasting imprint on boxing and Corbett was certainly one of pugilism’s first true ‘auteurs.’ — Alden Chodash